-Schenectady County Recycles is a collaborative partnership between Schenectady County and Cornell Cooperative Extension of Schenectady County is committed to raising awareness of the environmental solutions related to sustainable materials management through our Recycling Outreach and Education Program.
-We offer free educational opportunities and resources for both youth and adults to learn about waste reduction through recycling, composting, and through adopting a re-use lifestyle.
+Schenectady County Recycles is a collaborative partnership between Schenectady County and Cornell Cooperative Extension of Schenectady County, committed to raising awareness of the environmental solutions related to sustainable materials management through a Recycling Outreach and Education Program.
+CCE staff offers free educational opportunities and resources for both youth and adults to learn about waste reduction through recycling, composting, and through adopting a re-use lifestyle.

 There are countless ways that recycling can nurture citizenship skills and help protect our planet.

 This webpage features resources to help families, landlords, businesses, and schools promote recycling as a core value.
 Questions about recycling or improving your recycling program?
 We can help!
 Contact the Recycling Educator to inquire about the educational services Cornell Cooperative Extension offers community groups, public events, and schools, or call with general questions about what and where to recycle, donate unwanted items, and safely dispose of Household Hazardous Waste.

 Find resources here on how to start and maintain a home compost bin!
 Learn how to turn food and yard waste into "black gold" for your garden!

 Our handout explains the basics and benefits of home composting.
 What is compost and why is it so useful when used as mulch, in the garden or in potting mixtures?

 Asbestos is a common yet toxic material.
 Learn how to identify it and protect your home.